geevans/GetLit-DATA305/prompt_log.md

 Resulting Output:

+      Overall level: beginner

-      Hi Jordan!
+      Summary: Hi Jordan!
 It's clear you're already super comfortable navigating the digital world for gaming and YouTube, which is a fantastic starting point for your creative goals!
 Your quiz shows you have a lot of exciting room to grow, especially when it comes to understanding how to stay safe online and managing your digital files.
 A great first step will be diving into online safety, which will build a strong foundation for everything you want to do, including making your own videos.

 ---